kaaengine/kaa/docs/reference/nodes.rst

 .. _Node.transition:
 .. attribute:: Node.transition

-    Gets or sets a transition object on the node.
-Must be one of the types from the :code:`kaa.transitions` namespace.
+    Gets or sets a default transition object.

+    Transitions are "recipes" how the node's properties (such as position, rotation, scale, color, sprite, etc.) should evolve over time.
+Transitions system is a very powerful feature, :doc:`refer to transitions documentation for details </reference/transitions>`.

+.. _Node.transitions_manager:
+.. attribute:: Node.transitions_manager

+    Read only.
+Returns a :class:`transitions.NodeTransitionsManager` object which allows you to manage multiple transitions on a Node.

-    Transitions are "recipes" how the node should transform over time, by transformation we mean changing node's position, rotation, scale, color, sprite etc. Transitions system is a very powerful feature, :doc:`refer to transitions documentation for details </reference/transitions>`.
+    Transitions are "recipes" how the node's properties (such as position, rotation, scale, color, sprite, etc.) should evolve over time.
+Transitions system is a very powerful feature, :doc:`refer to transitions documentation for details </reference/transitions>`.

 .. _Node.absolute_transformation:
 .. attribute:: Node.absolute_transformation